GY0924/documents_v2/env_setup/PiKVM_config.md

 * VM Workstation Setup ( Windows OS, Tailscale-VPN )
 * Sign in PiKVM & Company Laptop through IP Address from Tailscale
+* All communications must be done in UDP protocol